humanmade/hm-handbook-theme/readme.md

 **Getting it setup**

-1. Check out the code to the `themes` directory of your WordPress install. `git checkout --recursive git@github.com:humanmade/hm-handbook-theme.git`
+1. Clone the repository to the `themes` directory of your WordPress install. `git clone --recursive git@github.com:humanmade/hm-handbook-theme.git`
-1. If you didn't pass `--recursive` in the previous step, you need to make sure you run `git submodule update --recursive --init` from inside the hm-handbook-theme directory to pull down the submodules that are used in this theme.
+1. If you didn't pass `--recursive` when cloning in the previous step, you need to make sure you run `git submodule update --recursive --init` from inside the hm-handbook-theme directory to pull down the submodules that are used in this theme.
 1. `npm install` to install all required dependencies.
 1. `gulp` to run all the tasks required to build the theme.
 1. `gulp watch` to watch for changes, and run required tasks automatically.